jeffhunterninja/NinjaOne-Scripts/Windows OS Patch Reporting/README.md

   - Organization-specific documentation.
   - Knowledge Base articles in NinjaOne.
   - Global KB articles for aggregated patch data.
+- Microsoft Defender Updates are excluded from this report
 ---

 ## Prerequisites